aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/saveformat/_index.md

 ---
 title: SaveFormat
+linktitle: SaveFormat
 second_title: Aspose.Words for Java API Reference
-description: Indicates the format in which the document is saved.
+description: Indicates the format in which the document is saved in Java.
 type: docs
-weight: 503
+weight: 505
 url: /java/com.aspose.words/saveformat/
 ---